StefanScherer/docker-windows-box/README.md

 ## Get the base box

-First register to [evaluate Windows 2016](https://www.microsoft.com/evalcenter/evaluate-windows-server-2016), but you don't need to download the ISO manually.
+First register to [evaluate Windows 2019](https://www.microsoft.com/evalcenter/evaluate-windows-server-2019), but you don't need to download the ISO manually.

-The Vagrant base box is available in Vagrant Cloud https://app.vagrantup.com/StefanScherer, these are all eval versions of Windows 2016 or Windows 10.
+The Vagrant base box is available in Vagrant Cloud https://app.vagrantup.com/StefanScherer, these are all eval versions of Windows Server 2019 or Windows 10.

 Vagrant will download the base box if it's not available locally, a `vagrant box list` shows which boxes you already have downloaded.